uziahmd/Siguature_Verification/Readme.md

 conda env create -f signature_verification_env.yml
 ```

-The details for proper data manipulation and evluation are given in detail in the [corresponding paper](/ViTs%20and%20More%20-%20Exploring%20Signature%20Forgery%20Verification-1.pdf).
+The details for proper data manipulation and evaluation are given in detail in the [corresponding paper](/ViTs%20and%20More%20-%20Exploring%20Signature%20Forgery%20Verification-1.pdf).

 ## References